Child Protection Policy

 An alleged perpetrator of child abuse will be suspended from their position during the investigation of the allegations, until and unless it can be determined that there is no risk to children.
 The person accused will be informed that allegations have been made against him or her and given an opportunity to respond.
 At the conclusion of the investigation, managed and conducted by MSH General Counsel, the suspected person will be informed in writing of the results of the investigation and what corrective action, if any, will be taken.

-Any person who is proven to have committed child abuse will immediately be dismissed from their employment with MSH, or have their contract/agreement with MSH terminated, and not be eligible for rehire or receipt of any future contract/agreement.
+Any person who is proven to have committed child abuse will immediately be dismissed from their employment with MSH, or have their contract/agreement with MSH terminated, and will be ineligible for rehire or receipt of any future contract/agreement.

 If an allegation is proven to be untrue, appropriate steps will be taken for follow-up with the person who has been accused, the child, and the person who did the reporting.
 If an employee raises a legitimate concern about suspected child abuse, which proves to be unfounded at the conclusion of an investigation, no action will be taken against the employee, consistent with MSH policies with respect to non-retaliation.
-However, any employee who makes false and malicious accusations will face disciplinary action, up to and including termination of employment.
+An MSH Representative who makes knowingly false statements to investigators will face disciplinary action, up to and including termination of employment.

 4. Definitions